About Renee Bracey Sherman

 Renee has written articles featured in the The New York Times, The Guardian, The Financial Times, EBONY Magazine, The Nation, and Cosmopolitan, among others.
 She is a go-to voice for commentary on race, gender, and health care.
 Her analyses of pop culture representations of abortion have been featured in The Washington Post, Bitch, Al Jazeera, and more.

-For four years, Renee served as the Senior Public Affairs Manager at the National Network of Abortion Funds she created We Testify.
+For four years, Renee served as the Senior Public Affairs Manager at the National Network of Abortion Funds where she created We Testify.
 Previously, Renee worked at the Wikimedia Foundation, the nonprofit that runs Wikipedia, and Gay-Straight Alliance Network.
 She holds a bachelor’s degree in economics and sociology from Northeastern Illinois University and a master’s degree in public administration from Cornell University, where she served as the communications chair of Women in Public Policy and the digital editor of the Cornell Policy Review.

 Awards & Honors